7 Ways to Improve Your Video Conferencing in China

 Every time I come back to Canada from China, one of the first things I notice is the blue sky and clean air.
 The second: Internet that just works.
 It’s great to have an Internet connection that is both highly-reliable, and so fast that it doesn’t impede thought or communication.

 In 2013 and 2014, we invested at least 100 hours testing, and have greatly improved our video and audio calls.
-Here’s how we did it:
+Then, for the following 5 years, we tested out several adjustments and updated this post.

 You can now find several models on Jabra’s site.
-We paid about USD100, which was definitely worth the investment.
+We paid about USD100 for the Jabra Speak 410, which was definitely worth the investment.
+It’s lasted five years so far.

 There are two main problems with laptop webcams.
 First, the picture quality is low.
 Second, the angle isn’t wide enough to get everyone in the picture.